Executive Coaching: Does it work? How do you buy it well?

 We suggest the following tips.

-- Explain to your potential coachee(s) what coaching involves, gauge their interest, and only spend money on those willing invest time and effort into their coaching program.
+- Explain to your potential coachee(s) what coaching involves, gauge their interest, and only spend money on those willing to invest time and effort into their coaching program.

 - Articulate how a strong coaching relationship should feel, and then offer them a choice of coaches.
 There are good reasons for ‘chemistry meetings’.
 Use them.
 The right coach should offer these obligation-free.